 Every exporter must be aware of the challenges and risks in selling his/her products and services to other countries.

-These risks can be political, legal, compliance, exchange rate, non-tariff barriers and difficulties in processing payments.
+These risks can be political, legal, corruption, compliance, exchange rate, and non-payment.

 Step 5: Dealing with legal side of exports